chspoerlein/selectivity_tutorial/README.md

 </tbody>
 </table>

-All continous variables enter the analyses normalized.
+All continuous variables enter the analyses normalized.

 Tidying data
 ------------

 In order to illustrate wrangling the data into the required format, we will assume a typical scenario in quantitative sociological research: researchers are working with an individual level dataset that includes all variables listed in the above table and that is saved in Stata's .dta format.
-From hereon, we will rely heavily on packages from the "tidyverse" (see the excellent introductory book by [Grolemund and Hadley](http://r4ds.had.co.nz/)).
+From here on, we will rely heavily on packages from the "tidyverse" (see the excellent introductory book by [Grolemund and Hadley](http://r4ds.had.co.nz/)).

 ``` r
 library(tidyverse)